How to EQ Your Dialogue from Start to Finish: Recording Step 2

 I'll show you my exact voice recording processing settings, specifically focused on just the EQ settings, from a voice-over for video project.

-But keep in mind, these are not a preset to be used on any voice recording.
+But keep in mind, these are not a preset to be used on any dialogue recording.

-Instead, think of them as guidelines or principles to guide your EQ corrections and enhancements.
+Instead, think of them as guidelines or principles to navigate your EQ corrections and enhancements.

 With these EQ settings, I'm molding or sculpting my raw voice recording audio (being aware of its flaws) to get a bit closer to what my reference voice recording sounds like.